 As the city matures, its land inventory becomes even more precious.
 Management of land in its natural state demands that we employ wise management and stewardship practices to safeguard the city’s natural heritage.
 Similarly, developed land should be used in a sustainable manner, so that its value to present and future generations is maintained or enhanced.

-Virginia Beach is uniquely located along the Atlantic Ocean straddling the two largest estuaries in the world, the Chesapeake Bay and the Albermarle and Pamlico Sounds.
+Virginia Beach is uniquely located along the Atlantic Ocean between the two largest estuaries in the world, the Chesapeake Bay and the Albermarle and Pamlico Sounds.
 This physical location has resulted in a very special natural environment, which is vital for numerous exemplary living resources.

 The city's geographic area comprises a total of 307 square miles with 35 miles of Chesapeake Bay and Atlantic Ocean beaches.
 The land area consists of 248 square miles with much of the northern sector devoted to more urban uses.
 The southern part of the city, however, remains rural.